SmartlyDressedGames/Unturned-Docs/assets/data-file-format.rst

 Comments
 --------

-Lines starting with ``//`` are comments. (excluded from parsing) Comments can also be added to the end of a line if the value is quoted.
+Lines starting with ``//`` are comments, which means they are excluded from parsing.
+Comments can be useful for adding helpful, explanatory notes inside an asset.
+Comments can also be added to the end of a line if the value is quoted.

 For example these comments are valid: